BasPieren/functional-programming/README.md

 </details>

 <br>
 I went looking for variables that I could use for my project.
-I expected to find variables like: title, writer, genre and publication date of books.
+I expected to find properties like: title, writer, genre and publication date of books.
 Quickly I saw that there was a lot of excess data that was not really needed.

 ### Research questions
 After exploring the data I came up with the following research questions: